mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 3. **Pre-Retirement Leave**
    - Pre-Retirement Leave is 3 months before retirement date
    - Date of Pre Retirement Leave (DOPR) = Retirement Date - 3 months
+   - **Automatic Placement:** Officers are automatically placed on preretirement leave 3 months before retirement
+   - **Automatic Notification:** Officers are automatically notified when preretirement leave begins
+   - **CGC Approval Exception:** Only CGC can approve officers to continue working during preretirement period (preretirement leave "in office")
+   - **Officer Restrictions:** Officers cannot apply for preretirement leave - it is automatic and CGC-managed only
+   - **Default Status:** All officers are automatically placed on preretirement leave unless CGC approves them to work
+   - **CGC Authority:** CGC has exclusive authority to search officers, review preretirement status, and approve exceptions

 ### Promotion Rules